 The most common forms of abuse of dominant position are: the imposition of the sales price, tariffs, refusing to deal with certain economic agents, limiting production etc. Should you need more questions on this matter, the experts at our Romanian law firm can provide more details.

 In the concept of economic concentration we include the following categories of operations: mergers, acquisitions and the creation of concentrative joint venture.

 Yes, the provisions of this law apply to acts and deeds committed on the territory of Romania and committed outside of the territory of country, when the effects are produced in Romania.
-It would thus apply to you as well.
+It would thus apply to you and your company in Romania as well.

 The implementation of this law is entrusted to the Competition Council, as a national authority, competent in the competition area.